 Call #1 - Identify opportunities for injecting the new tool into the PPM processes.

 Call #2 - Design a pilot run for using your new PPM solution.

 Call #3 - Create a communication plan for leadership and project managers.

 Onsite workshops offer an easy way to accelerate your project.
 If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost onsite delivery of our project workshops.
 We take you through every phase of your project and ensure that you have a roadmap in place to complete your project successfully.

 - Assess the current state of project portfolio management capability at your organization.
-The activities in this step will inform the next steps of this blueprint by exploring your organization’s current strengths and weaknesses and identifying areas that require improvement.
+The activities in this module will inform the next modules by exploring your organization’s current strengths and weaknesses and identifying areas that require improvement.

 - Set up the workbook to generate a fully functional project portfolio workbook that will give you a high-level view into your portfolio.

 - A high-level review of your current project portfolio capability is used to decide whether a homegrown PPM solution is an appropriate choice

 - Cost-benefit analysis is done to build a business case for supporting this choice